An open letter to Windy V Ho

 Personally, I think it was both.

 Either of those would be an act of bad faith.
-I was honest with you, I always acted in good faith and I had lent you tens of thousands of dollars on nothing but the friendship I felt towards you.
-In return I got hostility and lies.
+I was honest with you, I always acted in good faith and I had lent you tens of thousands of dollars.
+In return, I got hostility and lies.
 You signed that email "Thank You" but it would have been more honest if you had signed it "F you".

-Do you know that it is wrong to use people?
+Windy, do you know that it is wrong to use people?
+Specially, when it's a financial gain for you and a loss for them.

 You used me.
 You pretended to be my friend to get me to lend you money.
 When I pointed out that it seemed like you were using me because the last time I saw you was also the last time you wanted to borrow money.
 You replied "I'm not a saint…", a tacit admission of guilt.